-- 8.1.16 In accordance with Section 37 of the Planning Act, Council may authorize an increase in building height and/or density of development otherwise permitted in Schedule I of this Plan, in return for the provision of community benefits in the VMC. - In addition to the community benefits identified in Policy 10.1.2.9 of Volume 1 of the Official Plan that may qualify for bonusing, the following benefits may also qualify: - · Subway entrances in buildings adjacent to Millway Avenue - Cultural facilities, such as a performing arts centre, amphitheatre or museum; - Special park facilities and improvements identified by the City as desirable for the area but which are beyond the City's standard levels of service or facilities; - Public amenities within identified environmental open spaces, including but not limited to permanent pathways, recreational trails and bridges that are not accommodated by the City's standard levels of service; - Structured parking for vehicles and/or bicycles (below or above grade) to be transferred to a public authority for use as public parking; - Streetscape, mews and open space design enhancements that are above the City's standard levels of service; - Upgrades to community facilities that are beyond the City's standard levels of service; and, - Other community facilities identified by the City as desirable for the VMC, but which are not accommodated in the City's standard levels of service. - b.
-Where the bonusing of density and/or height in exchange for community benefits has been approved in accordance with Volume 1 Official Plan policies and Policy
+- 8.1.21 Where Policies 8.1.17 and 8.1.19 permit density to be transferred from land to be conveyed for a public street, the portion of the right-of-way to be used in the calculation of density shall be assigned among the adjacent developments proportionately to the lands being conveyed, excluding blocks planned for public open spaces, schools, transit facilities and other public uses, and blocks outside of the VMC. - 8.1.22 Notwithstanding Policy 8.1.16, office developments with a lower density than the minimums set out in Schedule I may be permitted in the South Precinct and portions of the East and West Employment Precincts outside the Urban Growth Centre, as defined in Schedule A, provided it has been demonstrated in a Development Concept Report, to the satisfaction of the City, that the minimum density can be achieved on the block with future phases of development. - 8.1.23 Notwithstanding the maximum heights identified in Schedule I, development in the Secondary Plan area and associated construction activities are subject to height limitations based on Transport Canada criteria related to the continued operation of nearby airports. - 8.1.24 In accordance with Section 37 of the Planning Act, Council may authorize an increase in building height and/or density of development otherwise permitted in Schedule I of this Plan, in return for the provision of community benefits in the VMC. - a.
+In addition to the community benefits identified in Policy 10.1.2.9 of Volume 1 of the Official Plan that may qualify for bonusing, the following benefits may also qualify: - Subway entrances in buildings adjacent to Millway Avenue - Cultural facilities, such as a performing arts centre, amphitheatre or museum; - Special park facilities and improvements identified by the City as desirable for the area but which are beyond the City's standard levels of service or facilities; - Public amenities within identified environmental open spaces, including but not limited to permanent pathways, recreational trails and bridges that are not accommodated by the City's standard levels of service; - Structured parking for vehicles and/or bicycles (below or above grade) to be transferred to a public authority for use as public parking; - Streetscape, mews and open space design enhancements that are above the City's standard levels of service; - Upgrades to community facilities that are beyond the City's standard levels of service; and, - Other community facilities identified by the City as desirable for the VMC, but which are not accommodated in the City's standard levels of service. - b.
+Where the bonusing of density and/or height in exchange for community benefits has been approved in accordance with Volume 1 Official Plan policies and Policy 8.1.16(a) of this Secondary Plan, an agreement will be required setting out the benefits to be provided and/or the financial contributions toward community benefits.